 At the onset, 135 years in the watchmaking industry should already say a lot about the brand.
 Although it struggled through the Quartz Crisis, Alpina was able to make a comeback without sacrificing its principles.

 However, because of new Swiss brands rising in the market, Alpina is perceived to be losing its market position.
-Yet, those who have bought an Alpina watch have only good things to say about the brand, particularly its in-house movements.
+Those who have bought an Alpina watch have only good things to say about the brand, particularly its in-house movements.
 Nevertheless, Alpina continues on releasing innovative watches – combining precision, aesthetics, and quality at a reasonable price point.

 One of its most recent innovations is the Alpina Horological Smartwatch that was launched in 2015.
 It may look like an ordinary analog wristwatch yet it actually allows you to be connected with technology.
-Simply put, it is the first Swiss-made luxury smartwatch.

-They have 2-4 years of battery life, can monitor your activities such as daily steps, calories burned and total distance.
+They have 2-4 years of battery life, can monitor your activities such as daily steps, calories burned, and total distance.
 They can also track your sleep and even alarm to wake you up at the optimal time.